Receivable Factoring | Factoring Accounts Receivables | 7 Park Avenue Financial

 We all agree that your investment in receivables will drain cash inflows in your business no matter what the invoice amount is until the invoice is paid.
 Getting clients to pay in 30 days these days is almost impossible!

 THE WHAT DOES FACTORING COST ISSUE!
-HOW TO CALCULATE ACCOUNTS RECEIVABLE FUNDING SOLUTIONS
+FACTORING COSTS EXPLAINED

-2 MAJOR MISCONCEPTIONS ABOUT FACTORING - ADDRESSING ACCOUNTS RECEIVABLE FACTORING PROS AND CONS
+2 MAJOR MISCONCEPTIONS ABOUT INVOICE FINANCING - ADDRESSING ACCOUNTS RECEIVABLE FACTORING PROS AND CONS

 Let’s now share two other major misconceptions about this method of business financing in Canada.
 They are as follows: